Economic monitor: The US-Asean Summit’s sunny disconnect

 Vietnam has been in the spotlight as the largest beneficiary of the TPP pact over time, according to studies by the World Bank and Peterson Institute, and with the reappointment of Nguyen Phu Trong as Communist Party chief in a battle against the younger, more market-oriented outgoing prime minister.
 However, next generation technocrats will be members of the broader Politburo, as they grapple with fiscal and external imbalances.

-The budget shortfall will likely breach the 5% of GDP target, and estimated foreign reserves of $30 billion cover only two months imports.
+The budget shortfall will likely breach the 5% of GDP target, and estimated foreign reserves of US$30 billion cover only two months imports.
 The crawling exchange rate peg may have to go to a more flexible regime with the squeeze, as US lawmakers also describe the practice as “manipulation,” warranting trade retaliation.

 Indonesia regains balance